Penn State Penn State: College of the Liberal Arts

 Undergraduate Summer Internships

-Do you have an interest in preserving U.S. history and sharing it with the public?
+Do you have an interest in preserving our nation’s history and sharing it with the public?
 Do you want to put your knowledge of history to good use this summer?

-The Richards Civil War Era Center at Penn State invites applications from qualified Penn State undergraduate students for four paid positions at the National Park Service’s Gettysburg National Military Park during the summer of 2023.
-The internships provide students with hands-on public history and archeology work experience.
-These noncredit internships come with a $3,500 stipend and free housing at the national parks.
+The Richards Civil War Era Center at Penn State invites applications from qualified Penn State undergraduate students for four paid positions at National Park Service historic sites during the summer of 2020: two at Gettysburg National Military Park and two at Harpers Ferry National Historical Park.
+The internships provide students hands-on experience in the work of public history.
+These non-credit internships come with a $3,500 stipend and free housing at the national parks.

 Gettysburg National Military Park

-Interpretive operations: The interpretive operations intern designs historical presentations for the public and puts on programs for park visitors that interpret the history of the town, the battle, and their broader historical significance, highlighting the experiences of civilians and soldiers alike.
+• Interpretive operations: The interpretive operations intern designs historical presentations for the public and puts on programs for park visitors that interpret the history of the town and the battle, highlighting the experiences of civilians and soldiers alike.
 This intern also periodically designs and participates in living history programs that educate the public on life in the nineteenth century.

-Museum services: The museum services intern will learn the fundamental skills of archival and museum management.
+• Museum services: The museum services intern will learn fundamental skills of archival and museum management.
 Interns help to install museum exhibits and to inventory and conserve the park’s vast historical collections.
-These collections include diaries and letter collections from soldiers and civilians, as well as material objects, such as flags, banners, uniforms, weapons, paintings, and prints, among other items.
+These collections include diaries and letter collections from soldiers and civilians, as well as material objects, such as flags and banners, uniforms and weapons, and paintings and prints, among other items.

-Each year, Richards Center interns play a crucial role in the National Park Service’s mission to preserve U.S. history and help visitors make sense of the nation’s past.
-If you would like the opportunity to support this mission and gain valuable skills in historical interpretation, communication, research, preservation, and public education, we encourage you to apply by following the directions below.
+Each year, Richards Center interns play a crucial role in the National Park Service’s mission to preserve the nation’s history and help connect Americans to their shared past.
+If you would like the opportunity to support this mission and gain valuable skills in historical interpretation and public education, we encourage you to apply, following the directions below.

-Direct all application materials to Emma Teitelman, associate director of the Richards Center, at ept5249@psu.edu.
-For more information, visit the Richards Center website or contact Dr. Teitelman directly.
+Direct all application materials to Matt Isham, Richards Center Managing Director, at mri113@psu.edu.
+For more information, visit the Richards Center website at richardscenter.la.psu.edu, or contact Dr. Isham directly.

-Funding is made possible through the generous support of Larry and Lynne Brown, Matthew Isham, and the National Endowment for the Humanities.
+Funding is made possible through the generous support of Larry and Lynne Brown and the National Endowment for the Humanities.